blabla1337/skf-flask/skf/markdown/knowledge_base/180-knowledge_base--WYSIWYG_editors--.md

 The angular bracket(smaller than sign) is used for whenever the editor puts the styling in a <style>  tag attacker break a style tag with the bracket

-cool about this method is leaves al other style options in tact
+Added value about this method is leaves al other style options in tact.

+It is also optional to download a HTML sanitizer specialy designed to do this work for you if available.

+Note: whenever using an of the shelf HTML sanitizer this sanitizer should be thoroughly tested/audited by professionals in order to verify if it does not leave holes for attack.